omniscientoctopus/Physics-Informed-Neural-Networks/README.md

 1. Solving stiff PDEs with the L-BFGS optimizer

-PINNs are studied with the L-BFGS optimizer and compared with the Adam optimizer to observe the gradient imbalance reported in for stiff PDEs [2].
+PINNs are studied with the L-BFGS optimizer and compared with the Adam optimizer to observe the gradient imbalance reported in [2]  for stiff PDEs.
 It was observed that the gradient imbalance is not as stark with the L-BFGS optimizer when solving stiff PDEs.
 However, the convergence of PINNs is still slow due to the ill-conditioning of the optimization landscape.

 2. Bottom Up learning in PINNs